iauger/GroceryPricingStudy/README.md

 # Grocery Pricing Study

 ## 📌 Project Overview
-This repository contains a structured pipeline for collecting, cleaning, and analyzing grocery pricing data.
-The pipeline integrates data from multiple sources, including store locations, product prices, and demographic indicators.
+This repository contains a structured pipeline for collecting, cleaning, and analyzing grocery pricing data from Kroger stores.
+The pipeline integrates data fetched from Kroger Location API, Kroger Product API and ACS data from the Census Bureau.
 This guide provides an overview of each script, the execution order, and how to run the complete pipeline.

 ## 🔍 Data Sources
 The project integrates multiple datasets: